-Date of production and expiration date are mandatory on prepacked products including canned-products and beverages.
-For products with a shelf life less of than 3 months, the day and the month should be indicated.
-The month and the year should be given when shelf life is between 3-18 months.
-Finally, for products with over 18 months shelf life the full date should be given.
-(Decree 17-88, Law 88-179, of Sept.10, 93)
+Production and expiration dates are mandatory on prepacked products including canned-products and beverages.
+For products with a shelf life of less than three months, the day and the month should be indicated.
+If shelf life is between 3-18 months, the month and the year should be given.
+For products with more than 18 months shelf life the full date should be given.
+(Decree 17-88, Law 88-179, of Sept.10, 93).
+U.S. exporters should be aware that when using dates in the format (xx/xx/xx), U.S. exporters should keep in mind that unlike in the US, the date format should be (dd/mm/yy).